resonai/vera-ios-sdk/README.md

 ## Bi-directional Communication

 The SDK implements bi-directional communication between the Vera platform and the client application.
 Communication is done using events.
+Vera supports default events like `.pause`, `.resume`, `.sendDeeplink(String)`, etc.

 ### Sending Events

 In order to send an event to the SDK, call the `Vera.handleEvent(_:)` method.

 #### Pause / Resume